xiv3r/openwrt-deauther/README.md

 # Notes
 - Functions similar on linux aircrack-ng aireplay-ng and mdk4
-- Can also capture WPA2 WPAWPA2PSK Handshakes
+- Can capture WPA/WPA2 Handshake
-- Doesn't work on openwrt version 23.*.* up
+- Doesn't work for openwrt version 23, 24 and 25

 # Root access
 ```sh